Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 Bigg Boss 11 contestant, Hina Khan has been receiving a lot of flak not only from fans, but also from the television celebrities.
 The fans feel Hina is manipulative and instigates fights in the house.
-Recently, Priyank Sharma and Hina were lashed out by fans for targeting Arshi Khan.
+Recently, fans had lashed out at Priyank Sharma and Hina for targeting Arshi Khan.

-Television celebrities, Kishwer Merchant (who had also been part of Bigg Boss previously) and Karan Patel took to Twitter to express their opinion.
+Television celebrities, Kishwer Merchant (who had also been part of Bigg Boss previously) and Karan Patel took to Twitter to express their opinions.
 Although Karan Patel didn't mention Hina's name (though it pointed towards her), the rude comments didn't go well with Hina's alleged boyfriend, Rocky, who took to twitter and lashed out at him!
 Read the tweets...

 Kishwer Merchant